-- The United States has raised many of these issues over the years, but has usually opted for private rather than public diplomacy, obtaining few results.
-What specific steps will you take if confirmed to more effectively promote human rights in Uzbekistan? - Given Uzbekistan's lack of credibility on human and civil rights, how will you ensure that U.S. policy in Uzbekistan is consistent with its public support for the aspirations of democracy activists and peaceful protesters across the Middle East and North Africa?
+The United States has raised many of these issues over the years, but has usually opted for private rather than public diplomacy, obtaining few results.
+What specific steps will you take if confirmed to more effectively promote human rights in Uzbekistan?

+Given Uzbekistan's lack of credibility on human and civil rights, how will you ensure that U.S. policy in Uzbekistan is consistent with its public support for the aspirations of democracy activists and peaceful protesters across the Middle East and North Africa?

 Answer.
 Uzbekistan's harsh actions against civil society, the media, political, and religious figures and its policies restricting media, political, and religious freedoms have for a long time greatly concerned the United States.
 We have severely limited our assistance and cooperation with the Government of Uzbekistan since the 2005 Andijon events and subsequent severe crackdown.
 But concern is not a policy.
 We will relentlessly raise individual cases of repression both privately and publicly at all levels of the Uzbekistani Government and will seek to identify opportunities to support and expand space for civil society and human rights activists.
 We will seek out the voices of civil society in the country and we will do all we can to support, protect, and expand civil society.
 We will work multilaterally with diplomatic missions, the European Union, Organization for Security and Cooperation in Europe (OSCE), the U.N.
 Human Rights Council, the International Labor Organization (ILO), and other relevant international organizations, institutions, and partners to promote human rights in Uzbekistan.
 We will continue vigorously and strongly to encourage the Uzbekistani Government to expand the space for civil society, media, political discourse and allow religious freedom for all peaceful believers.
 We will continue to advance the view that a robust and unfettered civil society and free media can provide greater stability and security for Uzbekistan lest popular resentments grow as choices become even more limited for the hugely growing youth sector of Uzbekistan.
-Regardless of regional, cultural, and historical differences between Central Asia and the Arab world, this is the major lesson we take from the recent events in the Arab world, which infuses our policy toward promoting human rights in Uzbekistan.
-We will continue to remind Uzbekistani authorities that there are, and will be, severe bilateral and international consequences for human rights abuses such as those maintained in current congressional legislation independent media in Uzbekistan and seek creative ways to provide that support more effectively under harsh and restrictive conditions.
+Regardless of regional, cultural, and historical differences between Central Asia and the Arab world, this is the major lesson we take from the recent events in the Arab world, which infuses our policy toward promoting human rights abuses such as those maintained in current congressional legislation passed after the Andijon events restricting direct U.S. assistance to the Government of Uzbekistan and its designation as a Country of Particular Concern since independent media in Uzbekistan and seek creative ways to provide that support more effectively under harsh and restrictive conditions.